What is Cortisol?

 Recognizing these symptoms can help you take steps toward rebalancing your cortisol levels, improving your sleep, and enhancing your overall health.

-Stress: The Primary Trigger
+Stress: The Main Driver

 - Chronic Stress: Prolonged stress from work, relationships, or financial pressures can cause your body to produce cortisol constantly, leading to sleep disturbances and other health issues.